 Afternoon: Hotel check in begins at 3:00 PM.
-After you have your room assignment, come over to the Shoreline A room, just around the corner from the front desk, for the Program Registration.
+After you have your room assignment, come over to the Shoreline B room, just around the corner from the front desk, for the Program Registration.
 The Road Scholar desk is available from 4:00 - 5:00 PM.
-Meet program staff and pick up your arrival packet that includes your name tag, schedule, and other important information we will be reviewing during Orientation.
+Meet program staff and pick up your arrival packet that includes your name tag, schedule, and other important information.

-Evening: Orientation and Introductions: After dinner, we will introduce everyone and review the up-to-date daily schedule.
+Evening: Orientation and Introductions: We will gather in our meeting room, Shoreline B, Red Lion River Inn, after dinner to introduce everyone and review the up-to-date daily schedule.
 We will go over any changes, discuss responsibilities, safety guidelines, emergency procedures, and answer any questions you may have.
 Please be aware that program activities and scheduled times could change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Activity note: The coach trip to explore “channeled scablands” area and study the landscape takes approximately 8 hours.
 We take a break from time to time to allow you to stretch your legs.
 Recommended optional 2-hour walking tour in the evening.